 Shared proxy packages can’t be used with any setup, project or task that requires using multiple IPs.
 For example, they can’t be used for social media automation or sneaker coping.
 For these tasks, there are Social Media – Instagram Proxies or Sneaker Proxies.

-One area where shared proxies are the best type of package you could buy is for making crawling activity anonymous.
+One area where you can buy cheap shared proxies is data-mining and scraping (such as making crawling activity anonymous).
 In other words, you can use them to hide your device or server IP when crawling websites and online resources.

 Some of the most common crawling activities in which cheap proxies are used:

 - Tool development – web scrapers and various tools use proxies to access other websites and online resources.
 For example, most SEO tools that involve scraping websites (such as Moz for their Moz DA or Ahrefs’ DR are crawlers that replicate Googlebot and they need proxies to scrape websites)

 - SEO tasks – SEO marketers use shared proxies to perform market research, SEO research or competitors research.
 In this way, they can access we resources anonymously and retrieve unbiased information.

 As mentioned above, cheap shared proxies can’t be used for all online projects.
 There are times when using them could be harmful.

 For example, shared proxies are NOT recommended to be used when you need to connect accounts through your IPs.

 In other words, you should use shared proxies only when you don’t have to log into accounts through your IPs.
 Thus, these proxies aren’t suited to be used with social media accounts or other types of accounts (such as sneaker coping accounts or classified ads accounts).